St. Augustine Alligator Farm Zoological Park: History

 In 2008, the zoo opened a new Komodo dragon facility that also exhibits lizards and snakes found within Southeast Asia.

 National historic status

 On September 10, 1992, the Alligator Farm was designated a U.S. Historic District.
 As such, it was referred to as the St. Augustine Alligator Farm Historic District.
 According to the National Register of Historic Places, it covers less than 1 acre, and contains one building and one structure.

 Collection

-As of 2012, this was the only place where one can see every species of alligator, crocodile, caiman and gharial.
-Over the years, the zoo has expanded to include mammals, birds, and other reptiles.
+Historically, the Alligator Farm was one of the first institutions where one can see every species of alligator, crocodile, caiman, and gharial.
+Over the years, the zoo has expanded their collection to include mammals, birds, and other reptiles.

-The farm is home to Chance the Snapper.
+The farm is also home to Chance the Snapper, an American alligator.